-S&T is committed to providing the best scientific, R&D, and test and evaluation support to find innovative and cutting-edge technology for our DHS partners.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) is committed to providing the best scientific, R&D, and test and evaluation support to find innovative and cutting-edge technology for our Department of Homeland Security (DHS) partners.
 One such resource is DHS’s work with In-Q-Tel (IQT).
-IQT is the independent, non-profit strategic investor for the CIA and the broader U.S. Intelligence Community—including the Department of Homeland Security (DHS).
+IQT is the independent, non-profit strategic investor for the CIA and the broader U.S. Intelligence Community—including DHS.

-IQT was created over twenty years ago to help the federal government counter the mounting issue of declining government R&D budgets and take advantage of the growing private-sector spending and emerging technology developments by startup companies.
+Created over twenty years ago, IQT helps the federal government counter the mounting issue of declining government R&D budgets and take advantage of the growing private-sector spending and emerging technology developments by startup companies.
 The government needed to tap into the emerging technology stream, and IQT was founded to understand and identify technology in the startup and venture capital community that could help the federal government.

 For more on IQT, including information for startup companies interested in submitting a business plan to IQT, visit https://www.iqt.org.